DvinCJit/Cities-Quiz-Game/README.md

 ### Mapbox

-The access token provided in this project is expired.
-To be able to run this application correctly or for future projects you might want to consider signing up to [Mapbox](https://www.mapbox.com/) and getting your own personal access token.
+To be able to run this application correctly on your machine or for future projects you might want to consider signing up to [Mapbox](https://www.mapbox.com/) and getting your own personal access token.